Baseboard Alternatives

 Conclusion

-Baseboards are a very common fixture in most rooms.
+Baseboards are a prevalent fixture in most rooms.
 But they are also something more and more people are looking to phase out for convenience and design purposes.
 With the options at our fingertips for both home improvement and interior design inspiration, it is understandable that homeowners and interior designers alike would try to phase them out.

 The good news is that it does not necessarily take drywall or multiple trips to a home improvement store to create the dimension you want for your rooms.
-Aside from some menial trim adjustments, you can just make different design decisions to achieve the same results, which is a great excuse to experiment with personal style and develop a new look on any budget.
+Aside from some menial trim adjustments, you can make different design decisions to achieve the same results, which is a great excuse to experiment with personal style and develop a new look on any budget.

 Share this Post